| Many

 in advance, since we do not know

-who is going to win them.
-Thus, they have to be mailed after
+who is going to win them—and, thus, what size they need to be.
+Thus, they have to be made after

 Is